Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Introduction

-Moreover, there is an ongoing debate within the community about whether DETR can be considered an entirely end-to-end solution, free from any post-processing requirements in practice.
 In particular, DETR outputs a fixed number of predictions, typically in the hundreds; consequently, the central concern is \emph{which predictions can be trusted and used}.
-Practitioners often employ heuristic approaches to determine this subset, such as by setting a user-defined threshold to retain only a small subset of high-confidence (e.g., $> 0.7$) outputs, as seen in the official \href{https://colab.research.google.com/github/facebookresearch/detr/blob/colab/notebooks/detr_demo.ipynb}{demo}.
+Practitioners often employ heuristic approaches to select a subset of predictions, such as by setting a user-defined threshold to retain only a small number of high-confidence (e.g., $0.7$) outputs, as seen in the official demo~\citep{detr_demo}.
 Similarly, previous studies exploring model reliability, such as \citep{kuppers2020multivariate,munir2022towards,munir2023bridging,pathiraja2023multiclass,munir2024cal,munir2023domain}, have also applied a user-defined confidence threshold (e.g., 0.3) to retain a subset of predictions for evaluating calibration quality, rather than using the entire set.
-On the other hand, the published implementations of several DETR variants select the top-$k$ outputs (e.g., 100 out of 300 for Deformable-DETR \citep{zhu2020deformable} and 300 out of 900 for DINO \citep{zhang2022dino}) based on confidence score.
-Nonetheless, how different subset selection schemes affect model reliability, as well as the process of choosing appropriate configurations for each scheme, remain under-explored, and their significance has yet to be fully recognized.
+On the other hand, the published implementations of several DETR variants select the top-$k$ outputs (e.g., 100 out of 300 for Deformable-DETR \citep{zhu2020deformable} and 300 out of 900 for DINO \citep{zhang2022dino}) based on confidence scores.
+Nonetheless, how different subset-selection schemes affect model reliability, as well as the process of choosing appropriate configurations for each scheme, remains under-explored, and their significance has yet to be fully understood.

-Our primary findings reveal that \emph{DETR predictions within the same image are interdependent, leading to significantly varying levels of reliability}.
-Since DETR is trained using gradients derived exclusively from optimally matched predictions (i.e., the predictions most closely corresponding to each annotated object), it will output at least one well-calibrated prediction for each perceived object while having flexibility in handling the remaining unmatched predictions.
-Throughout the paper, we refer to those matched predictions as \emph{positive} predictions and the others as \emph{negative} predictions.
-In principle, to avoid an inaccurate match, DETR could assign those unmatched predictions low confidence with random bounding boxes (Figure~\ref{fig:hypothesis_a}).
-Alternatively, it could generate similarly accurate bounding boxes with (nearly) equally calibrated confidence (Figure~\ref{fig:hypothesis_b}).
-Otherwise, it may assign poorly calibrated confidence scores (Figure~\ref{fig:hypothesis_c}).
-Our analysis indicates that a prediction generated by DETR mostly follows the third scheme.